JoelOtter/termloop/_examples/README.md

 This example shows Termloop's image loading capabilities.
 Simply run the example with a path to an image as the first parameter, and you'll see a very simple image viewer.
 It can load PNG, JPEG or GIF images.
 Here's an example of what it looks like showing [Tempa T](http://www.youtube.com/watch?v=OZ6G7qwjom4).

+This example makes use of Termloop's **pixel mode**.
+This splits terminal characters into two, giving double the available screen height, while sacrificing the ability to draw text.

 ![](images/image.png)

 ## entityfromfile.go